manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

   - Modify the "base_scan" link and joint to take into account the lidar orientation in our robot
 - Design a custom virtual world using the wooden model parts

-To verify the final bringup, create a new "rubot_bringup_sw_custom.launch" file and type:
+To verify the final bringup, create a new "rubot_bringup_sw_custom.launch" file with your rubot_custom.urdf and the world you have created:
 ```shell
 roslaunch rubot_mecanum_description rubot_bringup_sw_custom.launch
 ```
 ![](./Images/02_Bringup/10_rubot_number.png)

 Upload a zip file with:
-- Picture with gazebo and rviz
+- Picture with gazebo and rviz obtained with your custom rubot model and designed world
 - file: "rubot_custom.urdf"
 - file: "rubot_bringup_sw_custom.launch"